Study with us

 - Two letters of recommendation (must be requested from within the application)

 - Proof of English language proficiency, if required

 Please read the Faculty of Graduate Studies online application instructions before beginning your application.

 Choose a supervisor before you apply

-Computer Science MSc and PhD programs are research-intensive and because of this, applicants are required to select one of our faculty members to be their supervisor and preside over an applicant’s program before they are accepted for admission.
+Computer Science MSc and PhD programs are research-intensive and because of this, applicants require a letter of support from a faculty member who is willing to act as their supervisor should they be accepted for admission.
+They should contact faculty before applying to inquire about the possibility of supervision.
 See Applying for graduate studies for full details.

 Room 500 UMSU University Centre

 65 Chancellors Circle